-Never handle servo motors by cables!
+Never lift or pull servo motors by cables!

-Make sure to avoid any shocks as this can damage high-precision encoders inside servos.
+Make sure to avoid shocks as this can damage high-precision encoders inside servos.

 2. Check the fitting surfaces of both the servo and the machine for visible damages.

 Using damaged servos is forbidden because it can result in unintended operation of the machine and endanger the operator.